 As in the whole world, taxi prices in Morocco are fixed per kilometre and you pay according to the meter.
 However, taxi drivers in Morocco often forget to turn on the meter or complain it’s not working.
 You also have to pay the taxi in cash and not a credit card.

 Not in all cities, but if the taxi driver sees tourists, he will probably try to rip you off.
-Never happened to me in Casablanca, Rabat, but in the Marrakech – all the time.
+It never happened to me in Casablanca, Rabat, but in Marrakech – all the time.
 In Essaouira, inside the city taxi prices are fixed – 7 DH no matter where you need to go.

-All airports in Morocco has fixed taxi prices to the city centres.
-However, commuting from Marrakech airport to the city center is another topic, you can read about it in my post How to get from Marrakech airport to the city center .
+All airports in Morocco have fixed taxi prices to the city centres.
+In Marrakech airport there is a special taxi booth, where you pay fixed fare depending on your hotel location – you can read about it in my post How to get from Marrakech airport to the city center .

 MARRAKECH TAXIS – DIFFERENT RULES